NYC: Atera (Aug. 2012)

 -brushed with Mangalitsa pork fat

-Monte: All of Arthur’s carbs are belong to me.
+Monte: All of Victor’s carbs are belong to me.
 Feed me more carbs.
 More carbs like this bread.
 This bread soaked in pork fat.
 Oh yes…*starts drooling as I redream the experience”

 -wildflower honey, yogurt

 Carlic Scope (allium scapus)